Collar & Harness Recommendations

 Purchase with Amazon

-If you are on a budget, I suggest at minimum looking for a harness that has two side clips in case your dog doesn’t enjoy having the harness put over their head, and I always recommend having a clip on both the front and back of the harness for better control.
+I suggest at minimum looking for a harness that has two side clips in case your dog doesn’t enjoy having the harness put over their head, and for pullers I always recommend having a D-ring on both the front and back of the harness for better control.

-The link here is an example of an affordable harness Haku uses with two side clips and a back and front ring:
+The link above is an example of an affordable harness Haku uses with two side clips and a back and front ring.

 No-pull front-lead harness